-Sovereign uses a templating system to make it easier to turn Instances into Envoy configuration.
+Sovereign uses a templating system to make it easier to turn data into Envoy configuration.

 A template must be configured for each discovery type that you want to provide from your sovereign server.

-As of this writing, the discovery types supported are:
+As of this writing, some of the known xDS resource types are:

 Once you've written your first template, you can repeat this process for all other discovery types that you wish to support.

-1 2templates: default: type: clusters spec: protocol: file serialization: jinja2 path: templates/default/clusters.j2.yaml
+1 2templates: default: type: clusters spec: protocol: file path: templates/default/clusters.yaml

 In the previous configuration examples you'll notice a key called default